kangabell/lifetheme/README.md

 *   Primary: Drawer/”Hamburger” navigation.
 Allows up to two levels of depth.
 *   Secondary: Horizontal, desktop only (optional)
 *   Footer (optional)
+*   Projects Submenu (optional): Add links to your Collections here.
+Works as a filter.
+*   Links Submenu (optional): Add links to your Link Types here.
+Works as a filter.
+*   Favorites Submenu (optional): Add links to your Favorite Types here.
+Works as a filter.

 ### Adding Website Sections